 CFEngine uses a pragmatic mixture of the declarative (functional) and imperative to represent configurations.
 Programmers are taught mainly imperative programming today, so a declarative approach could seem like a barrier to adoption.
-The principles are very simple however.
+The principles are very simple however, and easy for developers to grasp.